Treechcer/PHP-algos-to-make-me-learn-PHP/README.md

 ## isset()

 Why can't just the submit button (as example) can't be `false` when you don't click it.
 Like bro what else could it be (except if you're PHP).

+## strlen() != count()

+Why?
+No seriously, why can't it just be the same thing and return length of array or string?
+Are strings just something else than array of chars?
+Probably but still...